 Instructions for each seed variety are included on the packets.
 The following provides general guidance for optimal success with certain vegetables.
-Specific planting times are not included, as climates vary-Zone 8B differs significantly from Zone 10B.
+Specific planting times are not included, as climates vary significantly.
 The best approach is to reference recommended germination temperatures and harvest times on each packet.
-The goal of this seed pack is to provide varieties that perform well in hot climates and during hot seasons.
 Ensure temperatures are suitable for both germination and the period leading up to and during harvest.
-Most varieties in this pack are suited for planting in spring, summer, and fall.
+Most states maintain agricultural extension websites with specific planting schedules by region.
+In many climates, certain seeds should be started indoors 6-8 weeks before the last expected frost.